celemas/cms/README.md

 );
 ```

-`Duon\Cms\App` installs the bundled error handler by default.
+`Celemas\Cms\App` installs the bundled error handler by default.
 Error pages use a dedicated Boiler renderer, so replacing the CMS `view` renderer does not affect error rendering.
 Project templates named `http-error.php` and `http-server-error.php` in `{path.root}{path.views}` override the built-in fallback templates.
 Set `error.enabled` to `false` if you want to install custom PSR-15 error middleware yourself.

-For advanced integrations, the bundled error integration remains available as `Duon\Cms\Boiler\Error\Handler`.
-Pass a `Duon\Cms\Config`, core factory, and logger when you create it manually.
+For advanced integrations, the bundled error integration remains available as `Celemas\Cms\Boiler\Error\Handler`.
+Pass a `Celemas\Cms\Config`, core factory, and logger when you create it manually.

 ## Settings